T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: T ete - a-t ete graphs

 be the gluing map.
 We denote by $\widetilde \G_i$ the boundary component of the cylinder $\widetilde{\Si}_i$ that comes from the graph (that is $g_\G(\widetilde \G_i)\subset \G$) and by $C_i$ the one coming from a boundary component of $\Si$ (that is $g_\G(C_i)\subset \partial \Si$).
 From now on, we take the convention that $C_i$ is identified with $C_i \times \{1\}$ and that $\TG_i$ is identified with $C_{i} \times \{0\}$.
 We set $\Si_i:=g_\G(\widetilde{\Si}_i)$ and $\G_i:=g_\G(\widetilde{\G}_i)$.
 Finally we denote $g_\G(C_i)$ also by $C_i$ since $g_\G|_{C_i}$ is bijective.
 The orientation of $\Si$ induces an orientation on every cylinder $\widetilde{\Si}_i$ and on its boundary components. \end{notation}

-\section{T\^ete -\`a-t\^ete graphs.}
+\section{T\^ete -\`a-t\^ete graphs}

 We now consider metric relative ribbon graphs $(\G,A, d)$.
-A metric graph is a graph $\G$ and lengths $l(e)\in \R$ for every edge $e\in e(\G)$.
+A metric graph is a graph $\G$ together with lengths $l(e)\in \R$ for every edge $e\in e(\G)$.
 In an edge $e$, we take a homogeneous metric that gives $e$ total length $l(e)$.
 We consider the distance $d(x,y)$ on $\G$ given by the minimum of the lengths of the paths joining $x$ and $y$.

 \begin{definition} A {\em walk} in a graph $\G$ is a continuous mapping

 from an interval $I$, possibly infinite, and such that for any $t\in I$ there exists a neighbourhood around $t$ where $\gamma$ is injective. \end{definition}